QMCPACK/qmcpack/README.md

      ENABLE_TIMERS          ON(default)/OFF.
 Enable fine-grained timers.
 Timers are on by default but at level coarse to avoid potential slowdown in tiny systems.
                             For systems beyond tiny sizes (100+ electrons) there is no risk.
+     USE_OBJECT_TARGET      ON/OFF(default).
+Use CMake object library targets to workaround linker not being able to handle hybrid binary archives which contain both host and device codes.
 ```

   * libxml2 related